-How To Teach a Senegal Parrot to Talk
+How To Teach A Senegal Parrot to Talk

-Build a Bond
+Build A Bond

-Simple Words and Sounds
+Simple Words And Sounds

 According to PLoS One, it’s rare for parrots to mimic complex sounds.
 While parrots have advanced vocal mimicry skills, Senegals learn basic words.

 Patience and Consistency

-All Senegals are different with unique personalities.
-What works for one bird may not work for another, so be adaptive with your training methods to find what works for your pet.
+Be creative with your training methods to find what works for your pet.